 - and A/B test your call to actions

 In this section, I want to show you how to make sure to reach a large audience each time you write a piece of content.
 So that the time invested in producing it, won’t be wasted!

 You wrote an excellent article.
 Strangely each time you put together a piece of content, it feels like that is the most incredible creative work you’ve done in your entire life.
 Therefore, high expectations arise.

 You look forward to the moment when you will hit the publish button and see that content go through the blogosphere, go viral and get featured on Forbes or Inc. Magazine.

 Yet that is all a dream.
 In fact, as soon as you hit the publish button you barely get your dearest friends to read it.
 Why?

 Usually, who writes for passion believes that writing alone is enough to be read.
 Instead, when you start doing it professionally, you realize how deceived you were.
 In fact, creating great content is only part of the job.

-The rest is about making sure it gets found, read and shared.
+The rest is about making sure it gets found, read, and shared.
 That is why as a content writer you need to have a framework in place to make sure each time you write a piece of content you reach at least a few thousand people that are ready to engage with it.

-Also, today many believe that posting their content around the web still give them control over what happens to it.
+Also, today many believe that posting their content around the web still gives them control over what happens to it.
 Ownership is only part of the equation.
 Indexing is as relevant if not more than ownership of content.

 Therefore, you want to make sure your content gets indexed on a platform you control before syndicating it anywhere else.